qadrina/site/README.md

-# site
+# Najla Qadrina's Portfolio Site

 Hi, this is Najla Qadrina's website.
-Currently still working on to fix the interface.
+This site is constantly updated with new projects and improvements.